Tips for safe and successful roof tent camping

 4. Drive Carefully

 A roof tent can affect the handling and balance of your car, so it’s important to drive carefully and adjust your driving style accordingly.
 Avoid sudden movements and sharp turns, and take corners at a slower speed than usual.
 Keep in mind that the added height of the roof tent can also affect your car’s clearance, so be mindful of low-clearance obstacles.
+Accidents can happen so add your roof tent to your car insurance or get specialise roof tent insurance just in case.

 5. Check Clearance